Citizens Republic Bancorp: Citizens Banking Corporation

 Citizens Commercial & Savings Bank formed a holding company, Citizens Banking Corporation, in 1981 to acquire additional banks.
 Banks acquired were Grayling State Bank and State Bank of Standish in 1984.

-Citizens Banking acquired Second National Bank of Saginaw and Second National Bank of Bay City in 1985.
-On November 6, 1986, Citizens Banking indicated that will purchase National Bank of Illinois as its first non-Michigan acquisition followed in 1987 with the purchase of Commercial National Bank of Berwyn, Illinois.
+In 1985, Citizens Banking acquired Second National Corporation, owner of Second National Bank of Saginaw and Second National Bank of Bay City, for $68.3 million.

+In November 1986, Citizens Banking announced the acquisition of National Bank of Illinois / Commercial National Bank of Berwyn, Illinois as its first non-Michigan acquisition.

 David T. Dort, son of J. Dallas Dort, retired April 10, 1988, as the longest-serving director of Citizen Banking Corp. after 22 years.

 On April 8, 1991, Citizens Banking designated $15 million in loans for small businesses in county's poor and minority communities over three years.
 The bank purchased Bishop International Airport expansion bonds January 15, 1992, saving the airport $2 million on a $34 million project.
 On February 18, 1992, Citizens pledged $15,000 toward construction of the Robert M. Perry School of Banking building at Central Michigan University.

-In a 1993 partnership with Kmart, the Bank gave "real" working experience to students of Stewart Elementary School in Flint.
-The same year, Citizens also sponsored a "Safe Streets" gun buy-back program.
-Citizens acquired a number of other financial institutions in the mid-1990s including Royal Bank Group Inc., October 1, 1993; four Michigan locations of Banc One, February 28, 1995; and CB Financial, July 1, 1997.
-National City Corporation sold one Michigan branch to the Corporation on October 15, 1998.
+Citizens acquired Royal Bank Group on October 1, 1993.

+It acquired four Michigan locations of Banc One on February 28, 1995.

+Citizens acquired CB Financial on July 1, 1997.

 In the last quarter of 1999, Citizens purchased 17 branches from Bank One.

-In 1999, Citizens also acquired F&M Bancorporation, Kaukauna, with banks in Wisconsin and Iowa which continued to operate F&M Bank as a separate bank.
+In 1999, Citizens acquired F&M Bancorporation, with banks in Wisconsin and Iowa, for $820 million.

 TCF Financial Corporation sold three locations to Citizens Banking on May 12, 2000.
 On April 25, 2005, F&M Bank-Wisconsin changed its name to Citizens Bank as Citizens Banking Corporation had applied to consolidate the two banks.